sharan1303/study-chat-app/README.md

 **Profile Management**: Integrated Clerk user profile management\
 **Responsive Design**: Optimized for both desktop and mobile devices

+## Chat with PDF Support

+This application now supports chatting with PDFs!
+Users can upload PDF documents and ask questions about them.
+The application uses Google Gemini 2.0 Flash to analyze the PDF content and provide responses based on the document.

+## How to Use PDF Chat

+1. Click the paperclip icon next to the chat input
+2. Select a PDF file to upload
+3. Ask questions about the PDF content
+4. The AI will analyze the document and provide relevant answers

+PDF support is integrated directly into the chat interface, allowing seamless interaction with documents while maintaining conversation context.

 ## Getting Started

 To run the application locally, follow these steps: